claudioacordova-max/claudioacordova-max/readme.md

 # 👋 Hey there, I'm Clau

-## 👨‍💻 Full-Stack Dev turning ideas into code.
+## 👨‍💻 Full-Stack Dev turning ideas into code

 I enjoy building projects end-to-end, from setting up databases and APIs to crafting smooth frontends.